astronomer/astro-docs/enterprise/v0.23/07_monitor/03_platform-alerts.md

 - Deployment-level alerts notify you when the health of an Airflow Deployment is low or if any of Airflow's underlying components are underperforming, including the Airflow Scheduler.
 - Platform-level alerts notify you when a component of your Astronomer installation is unhealthy, such as Elasticsearch, Astronomer's Houston API, or your Docker Registry.

-These alerts fire based on metrics collected from the KubeAPI by Prometheus.
+These alerts fire based on metrics collected by Prometheus.
 If the conditions of an alert are met, [Prometheus Alertmanager](https://prometheus.io/docs/alerting/alertmanager) handles the process of sending the alert to the appropriate communication channel.

 Astronomer offers built-in Deployment and platform alerts, as well as the ability to create custom alerts in Helm using [PromQL query language](https://prometheus.io/docs/prometheus/latest/querying/basics/).
 This guide provides all of the information you need to configure Prometheus Alertmanager, subscribe to built-in alerts, and create custom alerts.